-Materials provide teacher guidance and recommendations for use of all materials, including М 1 text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.
-2 Materials include standards correlations, including cross-content standards, that explain the standards within the context of the grade level. М standards within the context of the grade level.
-3 Materials include a comprehensive list of all equipment and supplies needed to support М 3 instructional activities.
-4 Materials include guidance for safety practices, including the grade-appropriate use of safety М 4 equipment during investigations.
+Materials provide teacher guidance and recommendations for use of all materials, including Μ 1 text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.
+2 Materials include standards correlations, including cross-content standards, that explain the М 2 standards within the context of the grade level.
+2 Materials include a comprehensive list of all equipment and supplies needed to support М 5 instructional activities.
+1 Materials include guidance for safety practices, including the grade-appropriate use of safety Μ 4 equipment during investigations.